TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 1/Amos 1.12.md

 ---

-but I will send a fire upon Teman, and it shall devour the palaces of Bozrah.
+but I will send a fire on Teman, and it will devour the palaces of Bozrah."